-Damon Francis, MD
+Damon Francis, MD (Interim Chair)

 Dr. Damon Francis is the Interim Director and Medical Director of the Health Care for the Homeless Program in the Alameda County Public Health Department based in Oakland, CA. In that role, he provides clinical and administrative oversight to a range of health and social service programs for people experiencing homelessness, and participates in the development of local policy related to housing, health care, and social services for low income communities.
 He also serves as the volunteer medical director of the HIV Education and Prevention Project of Alameda County, and as a member of the advisory board of the UCSF MedLink program, a mentorship program for high school students from underserved Bay Area communities.
 He is a graduate of the UCSF School of Medicine and the UCSF/San Francisco General Hospital Primary Care Internal Medicine Residency, and continues to serve as a member of the volunteer faculty.

 Patricia Cornet, MD

 Dr. Patricia Cornet is professor and vice chair for education in the Department of Medicine at UCSF.
 In her role as vice chair, she oversees all graduate medical education programs, including fellowships, within the department.
 She is an active attending in the Division of Hematology and Oncology at the Veterans Affairs Medical Center in San Francisco.
 She has won multiple awards, including membership into the Academy of Medical Educators.

 Hugo Flores, MD